Far InfraRed Therapy

 However, more recently, we’ve seen evidence that FIR may have a much wider range of general health benefits, with improvements in blood circulation, wound and skin healing and the immune system.
 There has also been increasing interest in its combined application with pulsed electromagnetic fields (PEMF) and other technologies.

-Also known as cold laser or low-level laser therapy, photobiomodulation is especially useful for targeting local areas of the body.
+Also known as cold laser, low-level laser or LED-based therapy, photobiomodulation is especially useful for targeting local areas of the body.
 At Life Mat, we have almost 20 years experience of photobiomodulation, with various red, infra-red and other wavelengths, various intensities and different means of delivering frequencies.
-We use it routinely alongside PEMF.
+Rather than the relatively shallow dermal penetration of wavelengths like red and violet, we use infrared for deeper structures in the body (although PEMF is even more effective in donating energy at the deepest possible levels.

 Among the studies demonstrating its efficacy (2) are treatments for skin fibrosis, fungal infections, dental repairs, lung inflammation, brain injuries, athletic performance and muscle injuries.